-Michael Jordan and the Chicago Bulls’ single-season wins record stood for 20 years from 1995-96 until 2015-16 when Stephen Curry and the Golden State Warriors, who had just won the championship the year before, broke it.
+Michael Jordan and the Chicago Bulls’ single-season wins record stood for 20 years from 1995–96 until the 2015–16 season when Stephen Curry and the Golden State Warriors, who just won the championship the year before, broke it.

-The Warriors had an incredible year in 2015-16, going 73-9 in the regular season.
-Stephen Curry won the MVP award for the second consecutive season that year, too, as he averaged an NBA-leading 30.1 points per game to go with 5.4 rebounds, 6.7 assists, and an NBA-leading 2.1 steals.
+The Warriors had an incredible year in 2015–16, going 73-9 in the regular season.
+Stephen Curry won the MVP award for the second consecutive season that year, too.
+He averaged an NBA-leading 30.1 points per game to go with 5.4 rebounds, 6.7 assists, and an NBA-leading 2.1 steals.

 The Warriors then dominated in the first two rounds of the playoffs in 2015–16, winning in five games in each round.
 However, after barely beating the Oklahoma City Thunder in seven games in the Western Conference Finals, the Warriors met LeBron James and the Cleveland Cavaliers in the NBA Finals.

-Golden State then took a 3-1 lead in the series, but James and the Cavs came back and won in seven games.
-So, while Stephen Curry and the Golden State Warriors had a record-breaking year in 2015-16, they failed to win the championship.
+Golden State took a 3-1 lead in the series.
+However, James and the Cavs came back and won in seven games.
+So, while Stephen Curry and the Golden State Warriors had a record-breaking year in 2015–16, they failed to win the championship.

 This led to Michael Jordan absolutely destroying them.

-Michael Jordan used 4 words to destroy the Warriors
+Michael Jordan used four words to destroy the Warriors

 During the same summer that the Warriors lost to the Cavs in the NBA Finals, Warriors co-owner Joe Lacob was on the labor committee for the collective bargaining agreement.
 While later talking on 95.7 The Game, he said that he had been having dinners with Michael Jordan, who owns the Charlotte Hornets, and other NBA owners.